Tastes may change, but the right wine for you is what you’re enjoying right now!

 Kenzo Estate Asuka Cabernet Franc 2020

-Alpha Omega Napa Valley Cabernet Sauvignon 2021
+Alpha Omega ERA Napa Valley 2021

 The fantasy name ‘Branu’ originates from the Spanish word Verano, which was adopted from the Sardinian dialect to mean spring, hence the name suggests a rich freshness and beautiful new floral notes.
 The wine opens to reveal lemon zest, mint, and green apple aromas, complemented by flavors of crushed lime and salty minerals.
 Aged in stainless steel tanks presents a fresh, energetic profile that denotes a crisp and vibrant palate, giving way to hints of almond and rosemary.